Interest free days

 During December 2018, we will be moving your Bank of Melbourne credit card onto our new method of offering interest free days.
 Depending on how you use your credit card, in some cases you may see a reduction in the amount of interest you pay.

-Your new interest free period will start when you pay your closing balance in full (by the due date).
-To continue to enjoy interest free days, make sure you pay your closing balance in full, by the payment due date.
+Your new interest free period will start when you pay your closing balance in full (by the payment due date) and continue to the next payment due date.
+To continue to enjoy interest free days, make sure you pay your Monthly Payment Balance (excluding any balance transfers and Plan&Pay instalments), by the payment due date.

 Things to remember to make the most of your interest free period.